eldr0n-git/divino2/src/wp-content/themes/divino/readme.txt

 Requires PHP: 5.3
 Stable tag: 4.11.5

-Astra is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.
+divino is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.

 == Description ==

-Astra is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.
+divino is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.
 It is very lightweight (less than 50KB on frontend) and offers unparalleled speed.
-Built with SEO in mind, Astra comes with Schema.org code integrated and is Native AMP ready so search engines will love your site.
+Built with SEO in mind, divino comes with Schema.org code integrated and is Native AMP ready so search engines will love your site.

 It offers special features and templates so it works perfectly with all page builders like Elementor, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. Some of the other features: # WooCommerce Ready # Responsive # RTL & Translation Ready # Extendible with premium addons # Regularly updated # Designed, Developed, Maintained & Supported by Brainstorm Force.

 Looking for a perfect base theme?
-Look no further.
-Astra is fast, fully customizable and WooCommerce ready theme that you can use for building any kind of website!
+Look no further. divino is fast, fully customizable and WooCommerce ready theme that you can use for building any kind of website!

-The Astra WordPress theme is lightning-fast and highly customizable.
+The divino WordPress theme is lightning-fast and highly customizable.
 It has over 1 million downloads and the only theme in the world with 5,700+ five-star reviews!

 It’s ideal for professional web designers, solopreneurs, small businesses, eCommerce, membership sites and any type of website.